Yu-an/yu-an.github.io/_news/announcement_1.md

 ---
 layout: post
-date: 2021-Jul-21
+date: 2021-Sep-10
 inline: true
 ---

-[Nick Huang](https://sites.google.com/view/znhuang/home) and I will present our work " Learning Subcategorization Properties of Attitude Verbs in Wh in-situ Languages" virtually at [BUCLD 46](https://www.bu.edu/bucld/)!
+I will be competiting in the LSA 5-Minute Linguist Competition in Jan 2022!
+Let me know if you have any suggestions!
+I will also be presenting our project "Learning to identify questions in early speech to children" at LSA Annual Conference.`